 Protein breakfast – Think eggs, meat, omelets, and protein shakes.
 You can also look into homemade oatmeal recipes or chia pudding if you’re not a fan of eggs or meat in the morning.

 Consume fruit and veggies – I’m not talking about juice.
 I’m talking real fruits and veggies.
-Try making a fruit smoothie, green smoothie, or egg muffins packed with tons of veggies.
+Try making a fruit smoothie or egg muffins packed with tons of veggies.
 The sky is the limit on ways to incorporate fruits and veggies, and your body will thank you for it!

 Nurture Your Soul